devaultcrypto/devault/README.md

 See [DISCLOSURE_POLICY](DISCLOSURE_POLICY.md)

-Upgrades/Changes in this code fork
+Upgrades/Changes in this code fork - when coin was launched for overall changes please see [Summary](SUMMARY.md))
 -----------------

 - Cold Rewards Code (details here : [Cold Reward](COLDREWARDS.md))